viktorliu01/viktorliu01/README.md

 - 👀 I’m interested in Web3, DeFi, NFT and DAO
 - 🌱 I’m currently learning Solidity
 - 💞️ I’m looking to collaborate on open source projects
-- 📫 How to reach me viktorliu01@gmail.com
+- 📫 How to reach me on Twitter

 <!---
 viktorliu01/viktorliu01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.